IIIF/cookbook-recipes/recipe/0014-accompanyingcanvas/index.md

 In the example, the main `Canvas` contains audio of a performance of Gustav Mahler's Symphony No. 3 and the `accompanyingCanvas` contains an image of a page from the score.

-_Note: The `accompanyingCanvas` property for time-based objects is not yet supported in viewers._
+_Note: The `accompanyingCanvas` property is not yet supported in viewers._

 {% include manifest_links.html viewers="" manifest="manifest.json" %}